hudmarc/FFO-FishNet-Floating-Origin/README.md

 ### Why is my physics not working properly?

-Because this package uses multi-scene stacking, you MUST remember to convert all calls to the Physics library to instead use the local physics scene.
+Because this package uses multi-scene stacking, you MUST remember to convert all calls to the `Physics` library to instead use the local physics scene.
 For example `Physics.Raycast` would be `gameObject.scene.GetPhysicsScene().Raycast`.
 Otherwise your physics will not work correctly!

 ### Why are FOClients on game clients desynchronizing on offset?
-You should enable Teleport on your FOClient's NetworkTransform if this is a problem you are encountering with your game.
+You should enable Teleport on your FOClient's `NetworkTransform` if this is a problem you are encountering with your game.

-### When should I use an FOClient or an FOObject?
+### When should I use an `FOClient` or an `FOObject`?
+The general rule is to use an `FOObject` for any NetworkObjects which:

+- Don't have a `NetworkTransform` component OR can't move far enough to cause a rebase
+- Must be synchronized accross the network

-The general rule is to use an FOObject for any NetworkObjects without NetworkTransforms (or which can't move far enough to cause a rebase) which you need to synchronize accross the network, since this will ensure only one instance of the NetworkObject exists at a time.
-FOClients are best used for FOObjects with NetworkTransforms which can move far distances, like players.
+The `FOObject` will ensure only one instance of the `NetworkObject` exists at a time.

+FOClients are best used for FOObjects with NetworkTransforms which can move far distances, (i.e. players and nothing else)

 ## Todo:
 ### Quality of life